Pulaski County Regional Detention Facility

 - CPR Training for all sworn personnel.

 The PCRDF Laundry is operational from 0700 to 1900, 7 days a week.
 There are 4 full time sworn personnel and 2 civilian personnel.
-The Laundry Section has 7 inmates assigned that are responsible for the gathering, washing and delivery of laundry to the inmates of the facility.
+The Laundry Section has 7 inmates assigned who are responsible for the gathering, washing and delivery of laundry to the inmates of the facility.
 These trusties operate under the direct supervision of the laundry supervisors.
 Inmate clothing, linens and personal items are laundered twice a week and blankets are laundered once a month.
 Approximately 50 loads of laundry are washed per day.

 The PCRDF Kitchen is operated through a vendor (Aramark Correctional Food Service).
 Aramark serves approximately 3,000 meals per day, which includes approximately 75 diet trays.
 These meals total 3200 calories (with the exception of medically prescribed diet meals, which vary daily).
 The facility provides Aramark with 19 inmates, (38) on a daily basis to operate 2 shifts.
 Inmates DO NOT cook any of the food.
 They are used for various other duties in the kitchen, such as preparing trays, cleaning, lifting, and dishwashing, tray delivery, etc. Aramark provides lunch for the deputies and staff members for a nominal fee (paid by the employee).
 Four full time sworn personnel are assigned to the kitchen for security during kitchen operations.